One more way to automate business processes is to add Actions to a Document Solution. Actions automatically happen after you generate a new document.

 Currently, the Email Preview Action doesn't work with DAC.
 So you need to switch back to the Tabbed Activity View to have the Action available:

-1. Click Edit Page in the Setup menu.
+1. Click Edit Page in the "Setup" menu.

-2. Select the Activities component.
+2. Select the "Activities" component.

-3. In the Properties panel, check the Use tabbed activity view checkbox.
+3. In the "Properties" panel, check the "Use tabbed activity view" checkbox.

 4. Save changes.

-This Action is similar to the Email Autosend Action with the difference that you have the option to review an email before sending it to the customer.
+This Action is similar to the "Email Autosend" Action with the difference that you have the option to review an email before sending it to the customer.

-When the document generation process is over, email fields will be populated with the data you define while setting up the Action.
-The generated document will be automatically attached to the email as well.
+After the document generation process is over, email fields are populated with the data you define while setting up the Action.
+The generated document is automatically attached to the email as well.
 Review the email or adjust it and then simply send it.
-The form for the Email Preview Action is identical to Email Autosend.
+The form for the "Email Preview" Action is identical to Email Autosend.

 Order of Execution and Mandatory Action fields have the same functionality as was explained in the first Action.

-The generated Google Doc or Google Sheet will be saved in the same folder as the template Google file.
-You could end up in a situation where your Google Drive folder is full of generated documents and you could find this a bit disorganized.
-This is where the Move Google File Action becomes useful.
-Using this Action you can move your newly created Google Doc or Google Sheet to the existing folder.
-That is not all!
-The Action can also create subfolders to keep your Google Drive completely organized and tidy.
+You might end up in a situation where your Google Drive folder is full of generated documents and you could find this a bit disorganized.
+This is where the "Move Google File" Action becomes useful.
+Using this Action you can move your newly created Google Docs or Google Sheets to the existing folder.

 There are the following fields to be filled in while creating the Action: